Inheritance Law

 5. Date and Signature

-Date of writing and signature are mandatory.
+The date of drafting and the testator's signature are mandatory.

 Reserved Share (Mahfuz Hisse)